Lititz, Pennsylvania: Economy

 Lititz-based Woodstream manufactures mousetraps under the Victor brand name.
 Mousetraps have been produced in Lititz since 1899.

 Sensenich Propeller, founded in 1932, is one of aviation's oldest continuously manufacturing propeller companies, specializing in propellers for light aircraft, unmanned aerial vehicles, and airboats.
 The company is particularly known for its wood props, but also has produced fixed-pitch metal props since 1948, and in recent years expanded to adjustable-pitch carbon-fiber composite propellers.
 Throughout the mid-20th century, Sensenich wood props were available on nearly all 1-seat and 2-seat U.S.-made aircraft, many of which still operate today.
 Wood prop manufacturing is now handled in their Florida-based facility.

-Rock Lititz, a company specializing in rock concert production, is headquartered and has a show production stage in Lititz.
+Rock Lititz, a company specializing in live touring music stage, sound, and visual production, is headquartered and has a show production stage in Lititz.
 The facility attracts international artists like Beyoncé, BTS and Justin Bieber, to local stars Taylor Swift and Sabrina Carpenter, and supports music production suppliers in the area.